IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/CLIReadme.md

 *   `--force`  *(boolean)*

 	* Force deletion of profile, and dependent profiles if specified\.
 No prompt will be displayed before  deletion occurs\.

 #### Examples

-*  Delete a cics-deploy profile named profilename:
+*  Delete a cics\-deploy profile named profilename:

       * `$  zowe profiles delete cics-deploy-profile profilename`

 ## list | ls<a name="module-list"></a>
-List profiles of the type
+List profiles of the type .
 ### cics-deploy-profiles<a name="command-cics-deploy-profiles"></a>
 Specifies the target environment for the cics\-deploy deploy and undeploy actions\.